dinanabila/100-days-of-code/log.md

 **Today's Progress**: Finally finished the Applied Visual Design course on freeCodeCamp.

 **Thoughts**: Struggling a bit when learning how to make a heart shape with css pseudo classes after and before.
 But it's fine, I'm already get it now after doing a few of trial and error method.
 The one that still make me confused is the cubic-bezier part.
 How does it work?
 What kind of change that Y-axis does?

+### Day 8: April 22, Friday

+**Today's Progress**: Learning CSS flexbox and a little bit of CSS grid.

+**Thoughts**: They're seems similar, so I've googling it - what is the difference between them.
+And after reading some of the articles, think I should try it for myself on CodePen tomorrow to understand the difference.